lineartimer/WebAppStarterPack/doc/notes.md

 Configuring the server:
 - When the server starts up, allow it to be discoverable by other devices on the same network (it's the recommended setting for home/work networks)
 - Do a Windows update and restart if necessary: Start -> Settings -> Update & Security -> Check for updates
-- To allow network sharing click on the server on portal.azure.com, go Networking -> Network Settings and create a new inbound port rule for destination TCP port 445.
-Name the port rule NetworkShare for example
+- To allow network sharing, go to the server on Azure Portal -> Networking -> Network Settings and create a new inbound port rule for destination TCP port 445.
+(Name the rule e.g. NetworkShare.)
 - Share a folder on the server and connect to it (from Finder Go -> Connect to server -> smb://<IP address> -> Connect then navigate to the folder, hover the mouse over the folder name in the upper-left part and drag and drop it to Locations on the left to have it easily accessible)
-- (If the shared folder is not accessible on Windows, try switching off the firewall in the anti-virus software)
+- (If the shared folder is not accessible on Windows, check the firewall settings.)

 Configuring IIS:
-- Add IIS: Start -> Server Manager -> Manage -> Add roles and features -> Nexts -> Add Web Server (IIS) -> Nexts -> On Select Role Services add Web Server/Application Development/ASP.NET 4.8 -> Next -> Install -> Close
+- To add IIS: Start -> Server Manager -> Manage -> Add roles and features -> Nexts -> Add Web Server (IIS) -> Nexts -> On Select Role Services add Web Server/Application Development/ASP.NET 4.8 -> Next -> Install -> Close
 - Verify the installation by opening localhost on the server and visiting the IP address of the server in the browser from another machine
 - Install the .NET Core Hosting Bundle
 - Create an IISApplications folder on the C drive for the apps

 Publishing a web api to IIS:
 - Publish your app (web api) and copy it over the server into the IISApplications folder
-- Right click the default website and add a new application (a virtual directory won't do either for a .NET Core Web Api or for an ASP.NET Web Forms App)
+- Right click the default website and add a new application (a virtual directory won't do)

 Publishing a react app to IIS:
 - Add "homepage": "." to the root of package.json, otherwise the resources might not be found on the server if the app is deployed as an application under a website